techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Networking/Protocols.md

 ## Difficulties

 Understanding the wealth of information relayed by Wireshark proved a challenge.
+Over 3000 protocols can be analysed.

 ## Results